Financial Samurai

 Des Moines is the insurance capital of America, possibly even the world.
 United, Nationwide, Allied, Principal and EMC are all headquarted here.
 Wells Fargo also has a huge presence.
 (I think they moved their headquarters here but don’t quote me.)
 It’s not just farming out here.

-4. roy stacey says
+roy stacey

 We live in the very western part of WI near the IA & MN border with WI.
 Many farmers, and they tend not to be flashy consumers.
 I am awed by the numbers of 20 year old cars, and pick-up trucks I see plying the roads daily.
 In short, many people do not replace vehicles here until they have been worn out (thoroughly worn out).
 Myself I drive a 1993 vehicle, and our fleet of 3 cars average age is 13.